HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 As explained above there are three different types of sound effects and they are stored ordered by format first and magic number second.
 Digitised sound is an exception though: MUSE, the program used by Id, offered that format but never supported it.
 The data structures are all there, but they are never used and the chunks in the AUDIOT file all the length 0.
 They are stored in another file instead.

 ##### PC speaker #####
 PC speaker sound effects are a form of *inverse frequency sound format* where the data bytes represent the inverse of the frequency to play.
 Here is how the file is composed: the first four bytes are an unsigned 32-bit integer giving the length of the sound data, it should be the size of the chunk minus 7.
-It is followed by two bytes of unsigned 16-bit intger giving the priority of the sound effect.
+It is followed by two bytes of unsigned 16-bit integer giving the priority of the sound effect.
 Since in the original engine only one sound could play at a time a sound will interrupt any sound of lower or equal priority.
 Next up is the sequence of data bytes of the length encoded in the first four bytes.
 Finally one single byte is used to terminate the file, it is usually (always?)
 0x00.
 The file has therefore 7 bytes of non-sound data (length, priority and terminator).
 There is no file name encoded, so the file can only be accessed using the magic number of the sound effect.

 Each byte (unsigned 8-bit integer) of the audio data sequence represents a certain sound frequency measured in *Hz*.
 The frequency can be computed this way:

 	frequency = 1193181 / (value * 60)    // for value != 0
 	          = 0                         // for value == 0

 The number `1193181` has the hexadecimal value `0x1234DD`.
-The refresh rate of the speaker is 140 Hz, so each instruction lasts (1/140)Hz.
-Also keep in mind that multiplying a the byte value by 60 can exceed the range of an 8-bit integer, so the computation has to be done at least using 16 bits.
+The refresh rate of the speaker is 140 Hz, so each instruction lasts (1/140) seconds.
+Also keep in mind that multiplying a byte value by 60 can exceed the range of an 8-bit integer, so the computation has to be done at least using 16 bits.

 | Data type    | Name       | Description                            |
 |--------------|------------|----------------------------------------|